How to manage organisational culture digitally? – Three key aspects to strengthening employee experience when working remotely

 Remote working is here to stay.
-After a year and a half of working from home, it is impossible for management to justify why being physically present at the office would be more effective.
+After working remotely for a long while, it is impossible for management to justify why being physically present at the office would be more effective.
 This situation raises a new question: How to lead a corporate culture and build communality and a meaningful working life digitally?

 Until the corona pandemic, physical experiences at the office or around it were at the heart of creating organisational culture in many of Finland’s most sought-after workplaces.
 What will happen now that work is becoming less and less tied to the physical workplace and some will want to attend the company’s summer party virtually even in the coming years?
 This is one of the hot topics we discussed in a brainstorming session of HR professionals we organised in the fall of 2020.